danielrozenberg/feedmuncher/README.md

 4. Run the app on your server using [whichever method works best](https://docs.djangoproject.com/en/1.8/howto/deployment/) for your case.
 DreamHost has a [simple tutorial](http://wiki.dreamhost.com/Django) for shared hosting.
+5. Set a cron job to `curl http://your.deployment.example.com/feed/mass-update` (or `wget` or any other fetching tool) to automatically update the feeds.
+The following variables inside `settings.py` affect the mass updater:
+ * `FEED_MUNCHER_UPDATE_INTERVAL` = A feed will only be updated if this number of seconds have passed since it was last updated
+ * `FEED_MUNCHER_MAX_FEEDS` = Up to this number of feeds will be updated in one execution of `/feed/mass-update`.

 Deploying locally